tock/tock/doc/reference/trd104-syscalls.md

 In these cases, it can be acceptable for a system call driver to allow userspace to read or write a buffer passed with a Read-Write Allow.
+An important invariant is that userspace MUST NOT use buffer data that is read while that data is in an inconsistent state.
+It MAY read the data, detect it is inconsistent, and discard it.
+Instead, userspace
-An important invariant is that userspace does use buffer data read while an operation that modifies the buffer is ongoing.
-Instead, userspace only uses data collected from a buffer *before* or *after* an operation completes: data reads and operations MUST be atomic with respect to one another.
+only uses data collected from a buffer *before* or *after* an operation completes: data reads and operations MUST be atomic with respect to one another.

 For a system call API to allow userspace to read allowed buffers, the mechanism that ensures data reads are atomic MUST be documented in a